Karbobawitz/autoemail/README.md

      2c) CORRECTING PATHING

-     This one is also pretty straight forward!
      As previously mentioned, the pathing in this code is absolute.
 Basically, whenever the code references a file it looks for it in your home folder.
      My username is "alkarbo" so for me this path looks like:

      /Users/alkarbo/autoemail/

      What you need to do is go through all of the code and change this to work with your username.
 Any time you see the above /Users/... syntax you need to change the second field to your username.
+So, the above would become:

+     /Users/*yourusername*/autoemail/

      There are 10 uses of this syntax in automeial.sh and 5 uses in each of the python files (the same 5 uses because the python files all have the same format).
-You must change all of them, but if you miss one the code should produce an error saying that the error does not exist and telling you where the incorrect pathing is.
+You must change all of them, but if you miss one the code should produce an error saying that the file does not exist and telling you where the incorrect pathing is.

 3. CRONJOB

 The code is now fully configured to run correctly!
-You could manually run it every day but i'd reccomend just setting up a cronjob to do it.
+You could manually run it every day but i'd recommend just setting up a cronjob to do it.
 From Terminal first use this command:

 crontab -e

-Then press fn + I
+Then press fn + i

 Then paste in the following line: